 Course Repeat Policy An undergraduate student may not take an undergraduate course of record more than three times.
-A course of record is defined as a course in which a student receives a grade of A, B, C, D, (including + and -) F, U, Z or W. The academic department offering a course may drop a student from a course if the student attempts to take a course more than three times.1
+A course of record is defined as a course in which a student receives a grade of A, B, C, D, (including + and -) F, U, Z or W. The academic department offering a course may drop a student from a course if the student attempts to take a course more than three times.2 If this is your fourth or greater attempt to complete this course, you may appeal this policy to the chair of the Department of Mathematics.

-The last day to withdraw from a course (and receive the W grade) is April 2, 2010.
+The last day to withdraw from a course (and receive the W grade) is November 2, 2012.

-Inclement Weather Policy: If we should miss a class day due to a school closing because of weather, any activities planned for that missed day will take place the next time the class meets.
-For example, if a test is scheduled for a day that class is canceled on account of snow, the test will be given the next time the class meets.
+- Inclement Weather Policy: If we should miss a class day due to a school closing because of weather, any activities planned for that missed day will take place the next time the class meets.
+For example, if a test is scheduled for a day that class is canceled on account of snow, the test will be given the next time the class meets. - Final Word: Mathematics is not a spectator sport.
+What you learn from this course and your final grade depend mainly on the amount of work you put forth.
+Daily contact with the material through homework assignments and review of notes taken during class is extremely important.

-1Memorandum to mathematics faculty from Dr. Charles G. Denlinger, Assistant Chair, Department of Mathematics, August 30, 2004.
+2Memorandum to mathematics faculty from Dr. Charles G. Denlinger, Assistant Chair, Department of Mathematics, August 30, 2004.